Older Retirees to See SBP Premiums End

 The law establishing Paid-up SBP does not allow for refunds of premiums paid before October 1, 2008, even though a retiree may have reached age 70 and made 360 or more premium payments.

-Those military retirees who become eligible for Paid-up SBP status after the initial group will be notified of their SBP status on their December 2008 annual Retiree Account Statements that will note the number of premiums paid to date.
-Each RAS issued after December 2008, whether annually or as a result of a pay change, will include the Paid-up SBP premium "counter," based on DFAS records, to help retirees monitor their eligibility status.
+Those military retirees who become eligible for Paid-up SBP status will be notified of their SBP status on their annual Retiree Account Statements that will note the number of premiums paid to date.

 What is Paid-Up SBP?

-Paid-Up SBP refers to a provision of the Survivor Benefit Plan law passed in October 1998, and which is due to take effect 1 Oct.
+Paid-Up SBP refers to a provision of the Survivor Benefit Plan law passed in October 1998, and which took effect 1 Oct.
 2008, in which qualified members will no longer be required to pay SBP premiums once they satisfy certain age and premium payment requirements.

 Who is eligible to have their SBP premiums stopped?